 Awareness of the world and what it takes to be a responsible and ethical traveller is becoming more and more widespread.

-Here at Wilderness Expertise we are doing all we can, both at home and overseas to ensure that everything we do has as small an impact as possible on the environment and communities we work with.
+Here at Wind Sand & Stars we are doing all we can, both at home and overseas to ensure that everything we do has as small an impact as possible on the environment and communities we work with.

 No area of our work is so unimportant or so humble that we cannot try to do it more responsibly.
 We recycle paper, plastic, glass and cardboard, banana skins, and even staff!
-We are also the original skip-guerrillas and routinely go out scavenging.
 Asking permission first, we have managed to salvage wood and additional shelving units for the office, and a rather handsome filing cabinet.
-We’re giving the Wombles a run for their money…

 We use paper that is manufactured from 100% wood free ECF (Elemental Chlorine Free) pulp sourced from sustainable managed forests.
 This paper is totally recyclable and manufactured within an ISO 14001 accredited mill, also conforming to EMAS (Eco-management and Audit Scheme), and is one of the first papers to carry the FCS (Forest Stewardship council) certification.